tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 Internal IR effect tracking is similar to the programming language notion of algebraic effects in type systems, but internally, compilers keep track of finer-grained effects.
-These effects indicate what instructions can be re-ordered, duplicated, or removed entirely.
+Effects such as "writes to a local variable", "writes to a list", or "reads from a the stack" indicate what instructions can be re-ordered, duplicated, or removed entirely.

 For example, consider the following pseodocode for some made-up language that